 New Loon Fung

-Another long-standing Chinatown spot, New Loon Fung is a sprawling, well-regarded restaurant found next to the Loon Fung supermarket on the main drag.
+One of the longest-standing restaurants in Chinatown, New Loon Fung is a sprawling, well-regarded eatery found next to the Loon Fung supermarket on the main drag.
 It’s presided over by the septuagenerian Lee Shun-bun, who’s one of the last remaining restaurateurs here of his generation, having arrived here in Hong Kong back in 1975.
 There’s now a menu of over 100 excellent, authentic Cantonese dishes, and this is the place to come for yum cha (dim sum ‘brunch’) on Sundays, and traditional speciality dishes through the changing seasons.

 Tao Tao Ju